robertpyke/Tutorials/aws/iot/README.md

 Let's quickly learn how to read an analog sensor.
 This is a sensor that can output a range of values.
 For example, a light sensor can detect a range (dark to bright).

 When reading an analog pin, you'll need to use an analog pin on the board.
+These pins are prefixed with **A**.
 Let's take our sensor from before, and connect it to A1.
 Now, update your code to analogRead pin A1:

 ```c
   long analogPin0Value = analogRead(1);